its-geoff/gold-medal-statistics/.github/ISSUE_TEMPLATE/small_issue.md

 ---
 name: Task
 about: A small task that is, most likely, part of an Feature.
-It will usually be labeled as `good first issue`.
+It will usually be labeled as "good first issue".
 ---

 <!-- Issue title should mirror the Task Title. -->